 30 Sign up for a private virtual or in-home Durham Spirits Company class.

 31 Come to a blues show at The Blue Note Grill.

 33 When its season returns, take in a Durham Bulls game.

 34 Visit Bennett Place, the site of the largest surrender in the Civil War.

 35 Sample our tastiest restaurants-on-wheels by visiting a food truck at our local breweries.

 38 In the middle of summer, find respite from the heat with an ice-cold, homemade Fahsyrah’s Lemonade.

 39 Become a member of the Durham Bike Co-op, a nonprofit where you can pay $30 a year (and an extra $20 if you want a bike) or volunteer for three hours and do two more hours and pay $10 in exchange for a bike.
-The cost of membership offers you access to the shop, Co-op tools and assistance from volunteer mechanics.
+The cost of membership offers you access to the shop (when safety restrictions ease up), Co-op tools and assistance from volunteer mechanics.

 41 Get crafty at creative reuse center The Scrap Exchange, and visit its new thrift store while you’re there.

 42 Enjoy a beer while you wait to get a haircut at Rock’s Bar and Hair Shop.